 Dr Mike is best known for developing innovative health messaging for the world.
 “We wanted people to get the right information, in the right way, at the right time… sometimes that’s in a doctor’s office, but most of the time it’s not.”
 To make this happen he brought together creatives, patients, and clinicians in a media lab (now Reframe) to create evidence-based health media that was engaging enough to be infectious on social media.
 “I think the biggest missing work force in health is the public, and that by engaging Peer-to-Peer Health Care we can get the best advice embedded in the largest relationships of care: friend to friend, loved one to loved one, as well as caregiver to patient.

-His video “23 and ½ hours” is perhaps the most viewed evidence-based video ever and has been seen by over 8 million people.
-His Medical School for the Public on YouTube has been viewed by over 15 million people worldwide and has over 75,000 subscribers.
+His video “23 and ½ hours” is perhaps the most viewed evidence-based video of all time and has been seen by over 8 million people.
+His Medical School for the Public on YouTube, with over 30 films, has been viewed by over 16 million people worldwide and has over 75,000 subscribers.

 He has started a medical school for the public (Mini-Med School @ U of T), written an award winning kids book (the Adventures of Medical Man), has been Chief Editor of a Canada’s top selling primary care textbook of medicine, the Scientific Officer for Knowledge Translation at the Canadian Institutes for Health Research, doctor for the Sochi Olympics, and was the house doctor for the CBC weekend morning radio show, Fresh Air.